Myths About Schizophrenia

 2. People with schizophrenia cannot lead normal lives.

 Schizophrenia causes people to act erratically.
-With treatment and medication, a person will remain stabilized.
-In short, people with schizophrenia are not crazy or dangerous.
-In rare cases, untreated patients may lose touch with reality.
-This is not the case for all who suffer from schizophrenia.
+With proper treatment and medication, a person can remain stabilized.
+Untreated patients may lose touch with reality and act erratically and can sometimes become a danger to themselves or others, but this is not the case for all who suffer from schizophrenia.

 4. Having schizophrenia means you are ‘psychotic’.